jckarter/clay/doc/language-reference.md

     CallSuffix -> "(" ExprList ")" CallLambdaList?
     CallLambdaList -> ":" Lambda ("::" Lambda)*

 Functions are called by suffixing a [multiple value expression](#multiplevalueexpressions) in parentheses, which is evaluated to derive the function's arguments, to the function value, which is then evaluated.
 If the function value is a [symbol](#symbols), the argument types are matched to the symbol's [overloads](#overloadedfunctiondefinitions), and a call to the matching overload is generated.
+If the function value is a value of the primitive `CodePointer` type, the pointed-to function instance is invoked.

     // Example
     greet(subject) { println("hello, ", subject); }

-    main() { greet("world"); }
+    main() {
+        greet("world");

+        var greetp = CodePointer[[StringConstant], []](greet);
+        greetp("nurse!");
+    }

-If the function value is not a symbol, the call is transformed into an invocation of the `call` [operator function](#operatorfunctions), with the function value prepended to the argument list.
+If the function value is not a symbol or `CodePointer`, the call is transformed into an invocation of the `call` [operator function](#operatorfunctions), with the function value prepended to the argument list.

     // Example
     record MyCallable ();